SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 If you want to use a picture as a hyperlink, paste a URL into the field __on click open link__.

-__Show on hover__  controls wether to display the copyright when the user hovers (or touches) a tool in your exposition.
+__Show on hover__  controls whether to display the copyright when the user hovers (or touches) a tool in your exposition.
 In addition to copyright, you can also specify a custom caption text __"Text On Hover"__.